 Why We Need Accessible Parking Spots

-The idea behind handicapped parking is to enable people with physical disabilities to access public places more easily.
+The reason for accessible parking is to enable people with physical disabilities to access public places more easily and safely.
 People in wheelchairs can access ramps, and people who have trouble walking do not have to travel so far to a front door.
 Being able to park in front also helps people with mobility issues to be safe (can you imagine navigating a parking lot in a wheelchair?).
-Some people with cognitive issues may need a space so they can find their cars easily.
+Some people with cognitive issues may need space so they can find their cars easily.